|

 limitations and adds features, both to the input language and to

-Differences arising from groff's implementation of AT&T troff
+also note here differences arising from groff's implementation of

-features are also noted.
+AT&T troff features.
 See roff(7) for background.
-GNU troff
+GNU troff can

-can operate in a mode that increases support for documents written
+operate in a manner that increases support for documents written

 for AT&T troff; see section “Compatibility mode” below.